 Income Statement Comparison

-The following table presents a comparative overview of the income statements for Adobe Inc. and Autodesk, Inc. for their most recent fiscal years.
+The following table provides a comparative overview of the most recent income statements for Adobe Inc. and Autodesk, Inc., highlighting key financial metrics.

 | Metric | Adobe Inc. (ADBE) | Autodesk, Inc. (ADSK) |